kazutomoishi/tacit-kb/README.md

 The database reported in the paper (`tacit_kb.db`, 315 papers, 4,189 candidates, 1,531 cards) is a prototype produced during and shortly after a hackathon and is not deposited as a public resource.
-The database, the system prompt and its control-condition variant, the blinded evaluation instruments, the blinding keys and the complete rating data are available from the author on reasonable request.
+The database, the control-condition variant of the prompt, the blinded evaluation instruments, the blinding keys and the complete rating data are available from the author on reasonable request.

 ## Origin